Soap opera: Format

-UK soap operas for many years usually only aired two nights a week.
-The exception was the original Crossroads, which began as a week-daily soap opera in the 1960s, but later had its number of weekly broadcasts reduced.
+British soap operas for many years usually only aired two nights a week.
+The exception was the original Crossroads, which began as a week-daily soap opera in the 1960s but later had its number of weekly broadcasts reduced.

 In 1989, Coronation Street began airing three times a week.
 In 1996, it expanded to four episodes a week.

 Brookside premiered in 1982 with two episodes a week.
-In 1990 it expanded to three episodes a week.
+In 1990, it expanded to three episodes a week.

 EastEnders increased its number of episodes a week in 1994 and Emmerdale did so in 1997.

-Family Affairs debuted as a weekdaily soap in 1997, producing five episodes a week its entire run.
+Family Affairs debuted as a week-long daily soap in 1997, producing five episodes a week for its entire run.

 In 2004, Emmerdale began airing six episodes a week.

 In a January 2008 overhaul of the ITV network, the Sunday episodes of Coronation Street and Emmerdale were moved out of their slots.
 Coronation Street added a second episode on Friday evenings at 8:30 p.m.
 Emmerdale's Tuesday edition was extended to an hour, putting it in direct competition with EastEnders.
 In July 2009, the schedules of these serials were changed again.
 On 23 July 2009, Coronation Street moved from the Wednesday slot it held for 49 years, to Thursday evenings.
 Emmerdale reverted to running just one 30-minute episode on Tuesday evenings and the other 30-minute installment was moved to Thursday evenings.
 Coronation Street later returned to a Wednesday slot, to air Mondays, Wednesdays and Fridays at 19:30 and 20:30.
 Emmerdale airs at 19:00 every weeknight, and 20:00 on Thursdays.

 Later, Coronation Street (which began airing two episodes on Monday nights in 2002) produced five episodes a week.

-It was announced in June 2016 that starting late 2017, Coronation Street would air six episodes a week.
+It was announced in June 2016 that starting from late 2017, Coronation Street would air six episodes a week.